Feminine Hairline: Coronal Approach or Scalp Advancement?

 10 points to consider for a more feminine hairline

 Having defined these general concepts, we identify and analyze the advantages and disadvantages associated with surgically lowering the hairline in comparison to redesign of the hairline through hair transplants.
-To that end, we have created a TEN-POINT GUIDE to explain all the particular factors related to these hairline feminising procedures:
+To that end, we have created a 10-point guide to explain all the particular factors related to these hairline feminizing procedures:

 In our 2017 publication (Capitán et al. Facial Feminization Surgery: Simultaneous Hair Transplant during Forehead Reconstruction.
 Plast Reconstr Surg 2017;139(3):573-584), we used a study of 492 patients to describe the hairline types found in transgender patients, distinguishing 5 types (Fig. 5).